adajaws/JAWS-Pool-Dashboard/README.md

 The original dashboard has been made by the Umed Saidov (Operator of the [SKY] Pool)

-1. For setting this up you need to create individual instances on your VM's or docker / container instances in order to get data from core/relay's into the actual server, where you run your grafana.
+1. For setting this up you need to create individual instances on your barebone setup, VM's or docker / container instances in order to get data from core/relay's into the actual server, where you run your grafana.

    To do so install node_exporter and prometheus.